 Vinyl – Vinyl gloves are the cheapest gloves ranging from around $20 to $40 and for that reason, you’ll find beginners often opt for Vinyl boxing gloves.

 If you train regularly, however, then Vinyl gloves are inferior to leather, both in comfort and durability.
 Vinyl typically won’t stand up to the test of time, and most noticeably, will get very hot and sweaty inside.
-These are fine if you are just looking for casual pair of gloves to take part in fitness lessons with very little actual hitting anything with;, otherwise I recommend investing in a pair of leather gloves.
+These are fine if you are just looking for a casual pair of gloves to take part in fitness lessons with very little actual hitting anything with;, otherwise, I recommend investing in a pair of leather gloves.

 Polyurethane leather – As I mentioned before there are two types of leather commonly used: polyurethane leather and genuine leather.
 Polyurethane is manufactured leather and looks like genuine leather and made to be durable; the gloves will last much longer than vinyl gloves.
 Prices vary from anything from $30 to $120.
 I would recommend Polyurethane gloves as a good starting glove if you don’t want to break the bank too badly.

-Genuine leather – These are the of the price range starting at around $60 and up to $400 they are also the highest quality; With real leather you can be sure your gloves will go the distance.
+Genuine leather – These are the of the price range starting at around $60, and up to $400 they are also the highest quality; With real leather, you can be sure your gloves will go the distance.
 Leather gloves also gradually mold to your hand shape and become better fitting in time.
 However, there may be some break-in time where the gloves push uncomfortably against parts of your hand.